mzur/kirby-uniform/README.md

 ### extended

 This form extends the basic example by radio buttons and `select` fields as well as a custom subject.
 It validates a non-required field, too.
+For the email body the `sendform-table` snippet provided by this repo is used.

 ```php
 <?php